Endoscopy

 For the urinary bladder to check for abnormalities like ectopic ureters, abnormal growths and infection.

-See Keyhole surgery page for more information.
+See our Keyhole surgery page for more information.